LilisLeviathanErosandLogos/LilithX/README.md

 # LilithX
-A homebrew game engine made with Vulkan.
+A homebrew game engine made with OpenGL.